aarondchu/work-sample/README.md

-This is a repository for samples of my code from a previous project
+<h3>This is a repository for samples of my code from a previous project</h3>

 In here you will find 2 folders:
 	-Mobile App contains files from the components I worked on for the mobile app built with React Native and Node.JS